-Have you ever wondered what’s the difference between bittersweet chocolate and semisweet chocolate?
+Have you ever wondered what's the difference between bittersweet chocolate and semisweet chocolate?
 Can I use Dutch cocoa in all my recipes calling for cocoa?
 Understanding the difference in chocolate and how they are used is essential to baking.
-In this writeup, we will identify the characteristics of those chocolates used in baking.
+In this Bakers Guide to Chocolate we will identify the characteristics of those chocolates used in baking.

 Let us start with cocoa.
 Cocoa is the dry chocolate powder derived from chocolate liquor.
 It comes in two types: natural and Dutch process.
 Dutch processed cocoa is processed with an alkaline.
 It is slightly darker, smoother, and more easily dissolved than natural cocoa.
 In many recipes, natural cocoa and Dutch cocoa are not interchangeable.
 Natural cocoa is slightly acidic and will therefore chemically react with baking soda to create carbon dioxide bubbles and some leavening power.
 Dutch cocoa is slightly alkaline, will not react with baking soda, and must rely on baking powder for leavening.

 Bitter (unsweetened) baking chocolate is made from pure chocolate liquor.
 By specification, it must contain 50 to 58 percent cocoa butter though with inferior products, vegetable oil may he added.
 Depending on the producer, milk solids, vanilla, or salt may be added.
 Unsweetened chocolate definitely has a bitter taste and relies on sweeteners in the recipe to make it yummy.